 It’s demoralizing when only a handful of employees consistently win sales contests.
 What’s the point of putting in the effort when the outcome is always the same?
 The purpose of a sales contest is to motivate, but such they can discourage middle performers.

 A tiered system has multiple advantages for creating buy-in across the entire sales organization, from high achievers all the way down to the bottom 20% of performers.
-Prizes can be broken down into three distinct categories:
+Prizes are broken down into three distinct categories:

 1st Tier: This targets the top performers in the organization.
 To receive an award, A players must go above and beyond their personal best.
 Rewards should be luxurious, such as a high-end, all-inclusive vacation package.
 Other incentives could include a front row parking spot or a corner office.